Rebates10 min readUpdated July 2026

 Homeowners regularly leave money on the table when claiming heat pump rebates.
 Here are the most common mistakes:

-- Missing income/property thresholds: The Solar Victoria rebate has income ($210k) and property value ($3M) caps.
-If you are close to these thresholds, check your eligibility carefully before counting on the $1,000 rebate in your budget.
+5. Missing income/property thresholds: The Solar Victoria rebate has income and property value caps.
+From 1 July 2026 the combined household taxable income cap dropped to $150,000 (previously $210,000), and the property value cap is $3M.
+If you are close to these thresholds, check your eligibility carefully before counting on the rebate in your budget.

 Ready to get quotes?